desk-framework/desk/docs/content/en/docs/topics/logging-i18n/internationalization.md

 ### Handling formatting

-The {@link I18nProvider} interface includes two methods that are used to format data.
-These methods are invoked automatically from {@link LazyString.format()}.
+Finally, the {@link I18nProvider} interface includes a method that's used to format arbitrary data.
+This method is invoked automatically from {@link LazyString.format()}.

 - {@link I18nProvider.format}
-- {@link I18nProvider.getDecimalSeparator}

 The `format` method can be used to format any kind of data, including dates, times, and numbers in a particular currency.
 The value to be formatted is passed as the first argument, and the format is passed as the second _and any subsequent_ arguments — which can be used to specify date/time formats, or currencies.
 Typically, the type is specified in a format string using `%{local|...}` or `%[name:local|...]` placeholders.